What we’re about

 (Don't worry, we'll go over the rules on the day, too.)A few important details:

-Please factor traffic & parking into your commute. - Speaking of… It's Cap Hill/First Hill/Seattle U, so parking can be a challenge.
+Please factor traffic & parking into your commute. - Speaking of… It's Cap Hill, so parking can be a challenge.
 Sorry, it's a walking neighborhood!
-Anchorhead is only a few blocks from the First Hill Streetcar (Broadway & Pike/Pine or Broadway & Marion stops are about the same distance) and very close to the #2 and #12 bus lines, though.
+Phoenix Comics & Games is only about a block from the First Hill Streetcar (Broadway & Denny stop), less than a block from the Capitol Hill light rail station, and very close to several bus lines, though.

 - Purchasing something isn't a strict requirement, but it's nice to do since we're using the space.
 Please support the business if you can!